 What is SASE?

-Secure Access Service Edge, more commonly known by the acronym SASE, is one of the hottest trends among cybersecurity vendors today.
+Secure Access Service Edge, or SASE, is one of the hottest trends among cybersecurity vendors today.
 As Gartner pointed out in a 2019 whitepaper (paywall), the current generation of network security (namely, firewalls, web proxies, and IDS/IPS) are poorly suited to handle the IT challenges of the modern business.

 There's nothing inherently wrong with the security capabilities of those network security boxes; rather, the main issue with today's network security is that they are boxes, deploying at a fixed point inside a network built and controlled by corporate IT.
 As applications continue to move out of corporate datacenters and into cloud and users continue working from anywhere, forcing traffic to route through those fixed points for security and compliance is an increasingly untenable proposition.

-SASE envisions a secure access layer, deployed from the cloud, to create a virtual service edge where arbitrary security functions are delivered.
-Some of the security features in this layer include ZTNA, FWaaS, and SWG.
+SASE envisions a secure access layer, deployed from the cloud, to more easily deliver security functions to distributed users and sites.
+Some of the security features in this layer include ZTNA, CASB, and SWG.

-To solve the problem of how to route packets through this secure access layer, the initial definition leverages SD-WAN, a technology originally intended to provide a more flexible alternative to MPLS for branch connectivity, to provide a security service insertion point.
+To solve the problem of how to route packets through this secure access layer, many solutions rely on SD-WAN, a technology originally intended to provide a more flexible alternative to MPLS for branch connectivity, to provide a security service insertion point.
 In this way, traffic from a branch office, datacenter, or cloud can be directed to the SASE cloud for security inspection before it heads off to its final destination.
-This definition may trigger certain limitations that should be considered when evaluating SASE options, as they may impact certain use cases or even offset some of the advertised benefits of SASE.

 What's the potential of SASE?

-For enterprises, it offers many tantalizing benefits, including standardization of security operations across multiple sites and clouds, which can help them adopt cloud computing in an elastic and scalable way.
-Additionally, it offers the promise of security-as-a-service, which can allow them to rapidly adapt to changing security requirements simply by updating policies.
+For enterprises, SASE claims to offer many benefits, including standardization of security operations across multiple sites and clouds.
+Additionally, it offers the promise of security-as-a-service, which can help rapidly adapt to changing security requirements simply by updating policies.

 What are the key drivers of SASE?